This memorial web site was created in memory of our loved

 A Sunday night accident on Interstate 95 in Liberty County left a Florida man dead and five others injured.

-Harley Walls, 20 of Middleburg, Fla., was killed, Georgia state troopers said.
+Harley Walls, 20 of Middleburg, Fla., was killed, Georgia State troopers said.
 He and his brother, John Walls, and four friends were headed to Fort Stewart to bring clothes to a friend scheduled to deploy to Iraq within the next few weeks.

 Hutchinson sustained serious back injuries, Alexander suffered contusions, and Hines had multiple injuries, troopers said.
 All three were taken to Memorial Medical Center in Savannah.

-Harley Walls was pronounced dead at the scene.
-John Walls sustained minor injuries, as did Jason Padgett, 17.
+Harley Walls was prounced dead at the scene.John Walls sustained minor injuries, as did Jason Padgett, 17.

 State Trooper R.L.
 Howard said it appears alcohol may have been a factor in the accident.
 Beer cans were found at the scene.